-We conduct a portion of our business in various currencies, primarily in U.S. and Australian dollars.
-At June 30, 2007, we had not established a foreign currency hedging program.
-Net foreign exchange losses during the twelve months ended June 30, 2007 were \$98,000 compared with net exchange losses of \$2,000 during the twelve months ended June 30, 2006.
+We conduct a portion of our business in various currencies, primarily in U.S. dollars and Australian dollars, Euros and British pounds.
+At June 30, 2008, we had not established a foreign currency hedging program.
+Net foreign exchange losses during the twelve months ended June 30, 2008 were \$255,000 compared with net exchange losses of \$98,000 during the twelve months ended June 30, 2007.
 Foreign exchange gains and losses occur upon consolidation of MEPL, which uses U.S. dollars as its functional currency and also engages in transactions in foreign currencies.
 MEPL's accounts are denominated in Australian dollars.
 Translation of MEPL's financial statements into U.S. dollars did not have a material impact on our financial position.